isa-ulisboa/greends-dms-exercises/dms_ex_03_data_wrangling_agr_census.md

 # Data Management and Storage

-# Exercise 2 - OpenRefine - Data wrangling - Agricultural Census data
+# Exercise 3 - OpenRefine - Data wrangling - Agricultural Census data

+> An exercise submission via Moodle is required once completed.
+The deadline for submissions is **11th October 2024**.

+> 1. Create a blank txt file formatted in markdown to add your responses to the questions identified in **Discussion points**, and submitted via Moodle before the deadline.
+> 1. Submit also the final csv file of the exercise.

+## Introduction

 In this exercise, we will prepare rectangular tables from the data files downloaded from INE's data service.

 These files can be downloaded as xls or csv files.
 Although both formats have their pros and cons, we will use csv files as basis, and OpenRefine to do all data wrangling.